skoobasteeve/rayagainstthemachine.net/_posts/2023-10-03-nextcloud-podman-part2.md

 If the Nextcloud page isn't loading as expected or you're getting an error when launching your service, the container output logs are your friends!
 Run `podman ps` to see if your containers are running.
 If they are, use `podman logs <container name>` to see the latest output from each container.
 It's usually pretty easy to spot red flags there.

 If the containers aren't running, use `sudo journalctl -xe` to check the output of each service.
-You may have to scroll up a bit to get useful information, since services will often try to restart multiple times after an error and fill up the output in process.
+You may have to scroll up a bit to get useful information, since services will often try to restart multiple times after an error and fill up the output.
 Make sure you scroll up past the messages that say "service start request repeated too quickly" and try to find the first messages shown from each container's service.

 **Common problems**
 * Directory or file referenced in the `*.service` file doesn't exist or is in the wrong location (your container directories and Caddyfile).
 Make sure the paths are consistent in all your files.